 - Prepare for (and attend) any Preliminary Hearing

-- Exchange documents with the other party and agree a bundle of documents
+- Exchange documents with the other party and agree on a bundle of documents

 - Take witness statements, drafting statements and agreeing their content with witnesses